Removable presymplectic singularities and the local splitting of Dirac structures: Removable singularities of presymplectic forms

 The following example shows that even if none of the three obstructions of Cor.~\ref{cor:FiniteNotRemovable} applies a singularity can still fail to be removable.

 \begin{Example} Let $M := \bbR^{3}$, $M_\mathrm{sing} := \{(x,y,z) ~|~ x = y = 0 \}$ and $\rho := \sqrt{x^2 + y^2}$.
 Consider the closed 2-form

 which has a singularity at $\rho = 0$ that is not bounded.
-Equipping the bundle $\wedge^\bullet T^*\bbR^3$ with the norm induced by the metric for which the monomials of the coordinate 1-forms are an orthonormal basis we obtain $f := \|e^{-\omega}\|^{-1} = (1 + \rho^{-2})^{-1}$, which extends smoothly to $\rho = 0$ where it vanishes, $f(\rho = 0) = 0$.
+Equipping the bundle $\wedge^\bullet T^*\bbR^3$ with the norm induced by the metric for which the monomials of the coordinate 1-forms are an orthonormal basis we obtain

+which extends smoothly to $\rho = 0$ where it vanishes.
 We conclude that none of three obstructions of Cor~\ref{cor:FiniteNotRemovable} applies.
-However, the form
+If the singularity is removable then $f$ must be the absolute value of a regularizing function $g$.
+Since $M \setminus f^{-1}(0)$ is connected, the only smooth functions $g$ satisfying $f = |g|$ are $g = \pm f$.
+However, the spinor

 does not extend smoothly to $\rho=0$.
 Hence, by Prop.~\ref{prop:SpinorRemove} the singularity is not removable. \end{Example}